lana-noor/filtered_query_agents/README.md

 ## Ingestion Folder & Data Prep

 ### How to Process an Excel File and Ingest to Azure AI Search
+The data in the index was taken from [Kaggle Medium Articles Data](https://www.kaggle.com/datasets/shlokramteke/sdfadgdadfda).
+The dataset includes the following columns: id, url, title, subtitle, claps, responses, reading_time, publication, date.
-This repo uses the `ingestion/Push_Ingestion_Notebook_ArticlesData.ipynb` notebook to ingest data to Azure AI Search using the Push API:
+This repo uses the `ingestion/Push_Ingestion_Notebook_ArticlesData.ipynb` notebook to ingest this data to Azure AI Search using the Push API:

 1. **Convert Excel to CSV**
    Place your CSV in the `ingestion/` folder.